Ofekirsh/statistical-theory-meets-real-data/README.md

 This repository contains the code and analysis for predicting house prices using the [Ames Housing Dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

-Our goal is twofold:
+The goal is twofold:
-1. To model and predict sale prices of houses using machine learning techniques.
+1. To implement and apply statistical tests to better understand the data and validate assumptions prior to modeling.
-2. To implement and apply statistical tests to better understand the data and validate assumptions prior to modeling.
+2. To model and predict sale prices of houses using machine learning techniques.

 Full Report: A detailed write-up of this study is available in `report.pdf`.